0

 3×4 Genetics Reviews

-3X4 Genetics has almost no reviews on third-party websites, making it difficult to verify user experiences independently.
-The few reviews that exist show a mix of feedback, but several limitations stand out.
+3×4 Genetics has almost no reviews on third-party websites, making it difficult to verify user experiences independently.
+The few reviews that exist show a mix of feedback.
+Some users appreciated the educational aspect of the blueprint report, but others expressed disappointment with the depth and personalization of the reports.

 Customer support has also been criticized for being slow or unresponsive, leaving users without clarification on missing or unclear results.